 And I know what it means to write when there is no incentive to do so except the sheer love of transforming twenty-six letters and fourteen pieces of punctuation into meaning.

 I’m going to keep right on writing.
-I'm going to do it with forty thousand followers or four and with ten page views or ten million.
+I'm going to do it with forty thousand followers or four or four million and with ten page views or ten zillion.
 And as long as I'm at it, I might as well try to make a few dollars along the way.
 It'll be an interesting journey, and I might learn a few things that I'll happily share.
 And I welcome you to join me.
 Perhaps we can even learn from, inspire, motivate, and challenge each other.

 That's who this n00b is.